 Targeted EUSBSR support and communication activities

 Within the scope of this objective, the organisation of EUSBSR Strategy Forums as well as information and data gathering, data analysis, promotion of EUSBSR flagship project results or other related activities can be implemented, also in the form of projects.
 The specific focus of activities and requirements as regards the partnership will be specified in individual project calls to be announced on this website.
 At least two partners from two different countries in the region have to cooperate.
-The applicants need to obtain support from the group of National Contact Points of the EUSBSR, expressed in a letter of support.
+The applicants need to obtain support from the group of National Coordinators of the EUSBSR, expressed in a letter of support.

 Depending on the focus of the call, the following types of institutions may be eligible to apply: